Making a difference!

 The Orange County Sheriff's Office prides itself with hiring highly qualified candidates of the highest integrity for all positions.
 We are an Equal Opportunity Employer who strives to reflect the diversity found in our community.
-We incorporate cutting edge technology with state of the art training to ensure our Deputies fight and survive while making a difference every day.
+We incorporate cutting edge technology with state of the art training to ensure our deputies make a difference every day.

-- 1-Deputy – Need to attend a Law Enforcement Academy; OPEN
+- Deputy – Requires Sponsorship to Law Enforcement Academy

-- 3-Court Security Deputy - Full-time; Already Florida certified; OPEN
+- Court Security Deputy - Full-time; Already Florida certified

-- 4-Court Security Deputy - Part-time; Already Florida certified; OPEN
+- Court Security Deputy - Part-time; Already Florida certified

 NEED SOME ADVICE?